Offering Investors a 16-hour Trading Window, Moomoo Achieves Record User Number

 Moomoo is a next-generation one-stop digital financial service platform created by Moomoo Inc., a fintech company based in Palo Alto, California.

 Moomoo integrates trading, market data, social networking with advanced features, such as AI-powered analytics and anomaly detection functions.
-It supports free online account-opening and provides access to the trading of stocks and ETFs in multiple global markets such as the United States, Hong Kong SAR and Singapore.
+It supports free online account-opening and provides access to the trading of stocks and ETFs in multiple global markets such as the United States, Hong Kong SAR, Singapore, and Australia.
 Moomoo and its brand affiliates also offer rich investor education content and an interactive online community with 18 million users in more than 200 countries globally.

 Moomoo's holding company is the Nasdaq-listed fintech company Futu Holdings Limited ("Futu"), which is headquartered in Hong Kong.
 Futu is also one of the largest brokerages in Hong Kong.
 On March 8, 2019, Futu was listed on the Nasdaq (symbol: FUTU).